Our Aims

 Scope of BERA

-Alan Road, Arthur Road (from the mini roundabouts of St. Mary’s Road to the mini roundabout with Leopold Road), Belvedere Avenue, Belvedere Drive, Belvedere Grove, Belvedere Square, Cambisgate, Church Hill, Church Road (Village End), Clement Road, Courthope Road, Currie Hill Close, Haygarth Place, High Street (non commercial residents from Belvedere Grove to Lancaster Road), High Street Mews, Highbury Road, Lancaster Avenue, Lancaster Gardens, Lancaster Place, Lancaster Road, Leopold Road (from Arthur Road to Ricards Lodge/Vineyard Hill Road), Old House Close, St. Aubyn’s Avenue, St. Mary’s Road, Walnut Tree Cottages, Wimbledon Hill Road (between Belvedere Drive and Belvedere Grove junctions).
+Alan Road, Arthur Road (from the mini roundabouts of St. Mary’s Road to the mini roundabout with Leopold Road), Belvedere Avenue, Belvedere Drive, Belvedere Grove, Belvedere Square, Cambisgate, Church Hill, Church Road (Village End), Clement Road, Courthope Road, Currie Hill Close, Haygarth Place, High Street (non commercial residents from Belvedere Grove to Lancaster Road), High Street Mews, Highbury Road, Lancaster Avenue, Lancaster Gardens, Lancaster Place, Lancaster Road, Leeward Gardens, Leopold Road (from Arthur Road to Ricards Lodge/Vineyard Hill Road), Old House Close, St. Aubyn’s Avenue, St. Mary’s Road, Walnut Tree Cottages, Wimbledon Hill Road (between Belvedere Drive and Belvedere Grove junctions).

 Our Committe Members